CHEMICAL AND BIOLOGICAL ENGINEERING (CBEN)

 CBEN358.
 CHEMICAL ENGINEERING THERMODYNAMICS LABORATORY.
 1.0 Semester Hr.

-This course includes hands-on laboratory measurements of physical data from experiments based on the principles of chemical engineering thermodynamics.
+(I) This course includes hands-on laboratory measurements of physical data from experiments based on the principles of chemical engineering thermodynamics.
 Methods and concepts explored include calculation and analysis of physical properties, phase equilibria, and reaction equilibria and the application of these concepts in chemical engineering.
-Prerequisite: CBEN200, CBEN210 or CHGN209.
+3 hours lab; 1 semester hour.
+Prerequisite: CBEN200 and CBEN210 or CHGN209.

 CBEN360.
 BIOPROCESS ENGINEERING.
 3.0 Semester Hrs.